 It is worth brushing up on your strategy because you could be up against the top players if you are not particularly lucky with your table draw.
 Therefore, now it is a good time to join a poker training site and go to the 2023 WSOP fully prepared.

 Also, you can take advantage of poker software to prepare for the games, so everything is up to you!

 Have some fun

 Last but not least, enjoy your time in Las Vegas and have fun.

 Do not rush playing, do not try to impress others by fancy moves you see on TV or go out of line.
 You are not here to impress others, so enjoy the moment and play as good as you can.

-Now you know how to prepare for the trip, and here is another reminder about a few notable evens to keep track of.
+Now you know how to prepare for the trip, here is another reminder about a few notable events to keep track of.

 - The Main Event kicks off on July 3